-- Current risk is predominantly very low.
-Surface water risk in the medium risk event is largely confined to Ochre Brook.
-Safe access and escape routes would likely be achievable via the A6135 in all events. - The channel should be kept in place and remain unobstructed.
-The channel should be maintained and included within the landscaping design of the residential development. - Any topographic flow paths and depressions should be considered and included in site design and ideally left in place to flood naturally when required.
+- Current and future risk is predominantly very low and confined to a narrow flow path and ordinary watercourse.
+The flow paths onsite should be kept in place and remain unobstructed.
+They should be maintained and included within the landscaping design of the development and included in a blue green corridor mitigating both fluvial and surface water risk. - Safe access and escape routes would likely be achievable via the Mossy way in all events. - Topographic flow paths should be included in site design and ideally left in place to flood naturally when required.
 Any regrading of land must include for like for like volumes to ensure risk is contained safely onsite for the lifetime of development.

-- For the 1% AEP event plus 40% climate change, approximately 8.8% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - A drainage strategy would be required to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
-This may require surface water modelling based on layout plans and detailed design and consultation with the LLFA. - The NaFRA2 version of the RoFSW should be considered at the FRA stage. - Note, the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
+- For the 1% AEP event plus 40% climate change, 12.2% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - A drainage strategy would be required to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
+This may require surface water modelling based on layout plans and detailed design and consultation with the LLFA. - The NaFRA2 release of the RoFSW should be considered at the FRA stage. - Note, the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
 The RoFSW map is not appropriate to act as the sole evidence for any specific planning or regulatory decision or assessment of risk in relation to flooding at any scale without further supporting studies or evidence.